 - Move constraints are a bit like "achievements" that pieces must unlock one after the other.
 Every piece must have completed their last achievement when the problem length is reached or when the piece is captured or disappears.
 Progress can only go forward, excepted the last achievement which can be revoked if a piece plays an extra move that doesn't satisfy it, forcing the piece to attempt the achievement again.
 To allow a piece to potentially wander after its last capture and come back, write xc3-c3 instead of xc3.
 If instead you want the piece to be completely free after the last move constraint, then write "xc3-" to allow zero or more non-capturing move, or "xc3~" to allow zero or more arbitrary moves.
 A trailing "-" or "~" is a square-less move constraint that takes the last spot, therefore making the previous move constraint unrevokable.

 - After all the move constraints of a piece have been given, it is possible to specify the minimum number of moves that the piece must make since the beginning in parentheses.
 For technical reasons, castling counts as zero moves for both the king and the rook.
-Since v0.5.4 you can also write (2..4) for a range, and (0..0) for an immobile piece.
+Since v0.5.4 you can also write (2..4) for a range, and (0..0) for a piece which doesn't move (though it can still castle or be moved by a fairy condition).

 As a summary, you can write something like "Qd1xh1xb5-d2" if Qd1 captures exactly twice and ends on d2.
 Write "Qd1*h1*b5~d2" if there can be extra captures along the way.
 Write "Qd1*h1*b5~d2~" if Qd1 is allowed to play more moves after d2.